Sicilian almond granita with roasted grapes

 Sicily is known to grow some of the best nuts in the world, including pistachios and almonds.
 The island has been cultivating magnificent almonds for centuries.
 More on the almonds from Sicily here.

-The Italians also love bitter almonds, something that is frowned upon in India.
+The Italians also love bitter almonds, which are frowned upon in India.
 They love the contrast between the nutty and bitter flavors.
-For this recipe you can use sweet almonds, but if you can find the bitter variety, add a touch of these for a nuanced flavor.
+For this recipe, you can use sweet almonds, but if you can find the bitter variety, add a touch of these for a nuanced flavour.

-This is a super quick and simple granita that pops with flavors and is visually beautiful.
-The sweet delicate almond granita is brought alive with the roasted grapes.
-Be cautious with the drizzle of honey as a garnish, it will quickly drown out the almond flavors.
+This super quick and straightforward granita pops with flavours and is visually beautiful.
+The sweet, delicate almond granita is brought alive with the roasted grapes.
+Be cautious with the drizzle of honey as a garnish; it will quickly drown out the almond flavours.

-This is an amazing cookbook.
+This is a fantastic cookbook.
 It features a collection of outstanding recipes from the Moorish influence in Spanish cooking.
-Each recipe that I have tried is spectacular, full of wonderful flavors and unique combinations of ingredients, like this recipe.
+Each recipe that I have tried is spectacular, full of wonderful flavours and unique combinations of ingredients like this recipe.
 I love this cookbook and highly recommend it to those looking for unusual dishes.
-I have Ben Tishs' fabulous restaurant, Norma, in London, on my bucket list, I cannot wait to start traveling again!
+I have Ben Tishs' fabulous restaurant, Norma, in London, on my bucket list; I cannot wait to start travelling again!

 Ingredients:

-4 oz. blanched almonds, do not use te ones with skins
+4 oz. blanched almonds; do not use the ones with skins

 4 1/3 cups water